davmatjo/rp-warehouse/rp-warehouse-pc/src/main/rp/warehouse/pc/localisation/documentation/LOCALISATION.md

 ![Example Part 1](ExamplePart1.png)

 In the diagram, the different assumptions are colour coded.
 These assumptions assume that the first reading was taken with the robot facing in this direction, therefore in this case, the correct ones to follow are the **EAST** assumptions (green).
-The `LocalisationCollection` objects for each of these assumptions are responsible for rotating the ranges they receive based on their assumption of direction.
+The `LocaliserAssumption` objects for each of these assumptions are responsible for rotating the ranges they receive based on their assumption of direction.
 Since the virtual ranges are generated north-based, they have to rotate the ranges so that they are also north-based according to their assumptions, hence why there are different values in the colour coded ranges.

 The available directions to travel in are either **1** or **3**, representing **RIGHT** or **LEFT**.
 When **0 (FORWARDS)** is **not** present, a direction is chosen at random, in this case, **3 (LEFT)** is chosen: